smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ### Manual WiFi connection

 Mobile device can still be connected to the vehicle manually (or vice versa).
 In this case, if an application is connected via other transports, it will receive `TransportEventUpdate` and applications will be able to connect via WiFi, so the feature is not required after this point.
-Core should not process `OnSystemCapabilityUpdate` and `JoinNetwork` for the application, which is already connected via WiFi.
+Core should not process `OnSystemCapabilityUpdated` and `JoinNetwork` for the application, which is already connected via WiFi.

 However, if there are no applications connected via WiFi, Core knows nothing of the established connection, so the first feature enabled application will still be able to use the feature.